larrycameron80/globe/README.md

 developing and building globe.
 If you have vagrant installed run `vagrant up` and wait until everything is ready.

+**NOTE**: By default, Vagrant will expose the local Globe instance on [http://localhost:1337][].
+So if you want to view the Globe site in your browser, you can do so there.

 Connect to your running virtual machine via `vagrant ssh`.
 Using the shared folder (`cd /vagrant/`) you can continue building globe using the following commands.